Image by Fuse Getty Images

 Antiques, Handicrafts & Souvenirs

-Section 1 is the place to go for Buddha statues, old LPs and other random antiques.
-More secular arts and crafts, such as musical instruments and hill-tribe items, can be found in Sections 25 and 26.
+Section 1 is the place to go for bronze religious statues, old LPs and other random antiques with religious motifs.
+Arts and crafts, such as musical instruments and hill-tribe items, can be found in Sections 25 and 26.
 Baan Sin Thai sells a mixture of kŏhn masks and old-school Thai toys, all of which make fun souvenirs, and Kitcharoen Dountri specialises in Thai musical instruments, including flutes, whistles, drums and CDs of classical Thai music.
 Other quirky gifts include the lifelike plastic Thai fruit and vegetables at Marché, or their scaled-down miniature counterparts nearby at Papachu.

 Clothing & Accessories